wgwhitecoding/wgwhitecoding/README.md

 # Welcome to My GitHub Profile! 👋

-Hi, I'm **Walid Will White**, a passionate software developer dedicated to building creative and impactful projects! 🚀
+## 👋 Hi, I'm Will!
+I'm a passionate full-stack developer with a focus on creating elegant, user-centric websites and applications.
+With experience in web development, data engineering, and cybersecurity, I love bringing ideas to life through code and solving complex problems. 🚀

 Explore my repositories and feel free to connect.
 I’m always eager to collaborate on exciting ventures! 🌟

 ---